The Phases Of Schizophrenia: Symptoms And Treatment Options

 Researchers and mental health professionals may classify the symptoms of schizophrenia into three distinct categories:

-1. Positive or “active” symptoms: This category generally includes delusions, hallucinations, and disordered thinking, speech, and behavior.
-It can also include catatonia, a pattern of suppressed or repetitive motor activity.
+1. Positive or “active” symptoms: Also referred to as “psychotic” symptoms, this category generally includes delusions, hallucinations, and disordered thinking, speech, and behavior.
+Positive symptoms can also include catatonia, a pattern of suppressed or repetitive motor activity.
 Positive symptoms are often the most noticeable signs of schizophrenia, sometimes involving highly atypical actions.

 2. Negative or “passive” symptoms: Symptoms in this category usually involve the absence, diminishment, or impairment of typical mental and behavioral function.
 Common negative symptoms can include a lack of emotional responsiveness, limited speech, lack of motivation or interest in everyday activities, and decreased ability to experience enjoyment and pleasure.